B. Narsing Rao: Early life

 He was born in Pragnapur, Medak in the erstwhile princely state of Hyderabad state in a well to do agricultural family.
 Rao is married and has three sons and one daughter and seven grandchildren.

 Mainstream

 In 1979, he scripted, and produced Maa Bhoomi, which was India's official entry in the "Opera Primo" section at the Karlovy Vary International Film Festival of June–July 1980, and the Cork Film Festival, October 1980, the Cairo and Sidney Film Festivals 1980.
 The film was showcased at the Indian Panorama of the 1980 International Film Festival of India.
 Maa Bhoomi won the state Nandi Award for Best Feature Film, and the Filmfare Best Film Award (Telugu).
 It is featured among CNN-IBN's list of hundred greatest Indian films of all time.
-In 1984, he directed Rangula Kala, ("Colourful Dream") which had special mention at International Film Festival of India and panorama section.
+In 1984, he directed Rangula Kala, ("Colourful Dream") which had special mention at the International Film Festival of India and it's panorama section.